5 of Christ’s Most Powerful Teachings – The Wisdom of Jesus

 What Jesus is saying in this teaching is of huge magnitude, that we are an innate part of God, and that if we realize that the ‘Kingdom of God’ is at hand.

-If you enjoyed 5 of Christ’s most powerful teachings, why not consider downloading the free Recovering Man e-Book, ‘Recovery Hacks: 6 Lessons to Take You from Pain to Presence.’
+If you enjoyed 5 of Christ’s most powerful teachings, why not consider downloading the free Awakened Man e-Book, ‘Recovery Hacks: 6 Lessons to Take You from Pain to Presence.’